executablebooks/markdown-it-py/README.md

 This is a Python port of [markdown-it](https://github.com/markdown-it/markdown-it), and some of its associated plugins.
-It is still under development, so should be used with caution.
+It is still under development, so for now should be used with caution.

 Details of the port can be found in `markdown_it/port.yaml` and in `port.yaml` within the extension folders.
 But the driving design philosiphy has been to change as little of the